ZhePorgi/NEED/ARCHITECTURE.md

 ## 1\.
 Design principles

-1. **No self-attention, anywhere in the core.** Token mixing is done by input-selective state-space scans (Mamba/SSD-style), multi-scale causal depthwise convolution, and a *linear* associative memory (kernel-feature-map, not softmax).
+1. **The model compute grows only linearly.** Token mixing is done by input-selective state-space scans (Mamba/SSD-style), multi-scale causal depthwise convolution, and a *linear* associative memory (kernel-feature-map, not softmax).
 The one place something attention-*shaped* appears is `TemporalPathwayConditioner`, and even that is capped to a